 Ben Goldfarb is an environmental journalist and author whose writing has appeared in pub-lications including The Atlantic, Science, Outside Magazine, Smithsonian Magazine, Orion, and Pacific Standard, and has been anthologized in Best American Science and Nature Writing.
 His first book, Eager: The Surprising, Secret Life of Beavers and Why They Matter, received the PEN/E.O.
 Wilson Literary Science Writing Award and was named a best book of 2018 by The Washington Post.
 His work has been supported by the Solutions Journalism Network, the Alicia Patterson Foundation, and the Institute for Journalism and Natural Resources.
 He lives in Spokane, Washington.

 The grant jury: Ben Goldfarb’s impassioned quest to understand the ecology of roads and its impact on the natural world is a marvel.
 The reader learns something new on every page, disturbed and amazed in equal measure.
 Goldfarb moves us briskly along the manipulated ecosystem of the highway, with vivid, evocative pitstops for environmental history, ecology, and the built environment.
-The Ecology of Roads adds a new perspective to conversations on how humans have reshaped life on earth.
+Crossings: How Road Ecology Is Shaping the Future adds a new perspective to conversations on how humans have reshaped life on earth.